 If the property is regulated, how do I find out what I can build there if I were to purchase it?

 Submit a Concept Development Application.

-If you are a potential buyer or are a seller wanting TRCA’s preliminary review on a specific development proposal, for a specific property your best course of action is to submit a concept development application.
-The fee for this service is outlined in the fee schedule, and payment can be provided via personal cheque addressed to TRCA or by providing credit card information on the application form.
+If you’re a potential buyer or seller seeking TRCA’s preliminary review of a specific development proposal for a specific property, your best course of action is to submit a Concept Development Application.
+The fee for this service is outlined in our Planning Fee Schedule.
+Payment can be provided via personal cheque addressed to Toronto and Region Conservation or by providing credit card information on the application form.